 Cirrhosis is a condition where the liver is damaged.
 Scar tissue slowly replaces healthy tissue.
+This makes the liver stop working properly.
 Treatment can control or slow liver scarring.
 Follow your healthcare provider’s instructions closely to get the most out of your treatment.
 And ask your family and friends for support.

 Making a treatment plan

 You and your healthcare provider will decide on a treatment plan that’s best for you.
 The plan may include one or more of the following:

 Not drinking alcohol.
 Heavy alcohol use can damage the liver.
 Once the liver is damaged, even a small amount of alcohol can cause problems.
 You can slow down the cirrhosis getting worse if you stop all alcohol use.

 Taking medicines.
 You may need to take these to treat some causes of cirrhosis.
 These include infection or a bile duct blockage.
 For instance, hepatitis C can now be cured with medicine.
 You may also need medicine to help your blood clot.
 And you may need medicine if your immune system is attacking the liver or bile ducts.
 You should not take certain other medicines if you have cirrhosis.
 These include NSAIDs such as ibuprofen and naproxen.

 Treating symptoms.
 Cirrhosis can cause swelling in your stomach and legs.
 A low-salt diet can help ease this symptom.
 Stay under about 2,000 mg of sodium a day.
 Taking water pills (diuretics) may also be prescribed to help with swelling.